joyeecheung/node/doc/api/tls.md

 added: REPLACEME
 -->

-* `certs` {string[]|ArrayBufferView[]} An array of CA certificates in PEM format.
+* `certs` {string\[]|ArrayBufferView\[]} An array of CA certificates in PEM format.

 Sets the default CA certificates used by Node.js TLS clients.
+If the provided certificates are parsed successfully, they will become the default CA certificate list returned by [`tls.getCACertificates()`][] and used by subsequent TLS connections that don't specify their own CA certificates.

-If the provided certificates are parsed successfully, they will become the default CA certificate list returned by [`tls.getCACertificates()`][] and used by TLS connections that don't specify their own CA certificates.
 The certificates will be deduplicated before being set as the default.

 This function only affects the current Node.js thread.
+Previous sessions cached by the HTTPS agent won't be affected by this change, so this method should be called before any unwanted cachable TLS connections are made.

 To use system CA certificates as the default: